A Guide to the Ideal Location for Magnetic Separators and Metal Detectors in a Tyre and Rubber Recycling Plant

 For fine rubber material, that is fed onto a powder grinder, a final stage Magnetic Separator is needed to remove small fragments of wire.
 As the volume of metal is low, a Plate Magnet suspended close to the product over the conveyor will lift and remove the fine wires;

-The 4 steps outlined are generalisations in line with work Bunting has conducted with tyre recyclers across the world, but each plant is often unique.
-When considering metal separation, either from the start or to improve on the level of metal separation presently being achieved, a review of the plant by one of the Bunting Application Engineers will enable the recommendation of the optimum design and location of a Magnetic Separator.
+The 4 steps outlined are generalisations in line with work Bunting has conducted with tyre recyclers around the world, but each plant is often unique.
+When considering metal separation, either from the start or to improve on the level of metal separation presently being achieved, a review of the plant by one of the Bunting or Master Masters Application Engineers will enable the recommendation of the optimum design and location of a Magnetic Separator.

 For further information on removing Metal from Recycled Tyres using Magnetic Separators, please contact the Bunting technical sales team on: